Yorkville Village: 1989 expansion

 Hazelton Lanes began to experience difficult times in the early 1990s with the recession that gripped Toronto and much of Canada.
-Many of the upscale stores in Hazelton Lanes closed their doors, and some of them moved to the Mink Mile along Bloor Street.
-Brick-work on parts of the complex's exterior fell into disrepair.
+Many of the upscale stores in Hazelton Lanes closed their doors, with some moving to the nearby Mink Mile along Bloor Street.
+With brick-work on parts of the complex's exterior falling into disrepair, as well as continual complaints over the interior's unusual configuration by contemporary mall standards featuring low ceilings and inconveniently-located entrances, Hazelton Lanes—though still considered upscale—became more of a neighbourhood shopping centre.